-Due to the worldwide COVID-19 pandemic, material uncertainties may arise that could influence management's going concern assumption.
-Management cannot accurately predict the future impact COVID-19 may have on:
+Due to the worldwide uncertainty, material uncertainties may arise that could influence management's going concern assumption.
+Management cannot accurately predict the future impact COVID-19 and the war on Ukraine may have on:

-- Global precious or base metal prices; - Demand for precious or base metal and the ability to explore for precious or base metal; - The severity and the length of potential measures taken by governments to manage the spread of the virus, and their effect on labour availability and supply lines; - · Availability of government supplies, such as water and electricity; - Purchasing power of the Canadian dollar; and - Ability to obtain funding.
+- Global precious or base metal prices; - Demand for precious or base metal and the ability to explore for precious or base metal; - The severity and the length of potential measures taken by governments to manage the spread of the virus, and their effect on labour availability and supply lines; - Availability of government supplies, such as water and electricity;

+- Purchasing power of the Canadian dollar; and - Ability to obtain funding.

 At the date of this MD&A, the Canadian federal government and the provincial governments of Manitoba, Ontario and Quebec have not introduced measures that have directly impeded the operational activities of the Company, however Manitoba had restricted access to the Little Stull Lake Project for non-Manitoba residents, workers from outside of Manitoba were required to self-quarantine for 14 days when entering the Province for much of 2021.
-Recently, the restrictions have relaxed and now non-Manitoba residents require to have received at least two vaccinations to enter the province without the need to quarantine.
+Recently in 2022, the restrictions have relaxed and now non-Manitoba residents can freely enter the Province.
 Although cash in the Company has declined, management believes the business will continue and, accordingly, the current situation has not impacted management's going concern assumption.
 However, it is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company in future periods.